-Rem emuneration in millions 1 (in FTE) 1-1.5 1.5-2 2-2.5 2.5-3 3-3.5 3.5-4 4.5-5 >5 Executive Board/Executive Committee Executive Committee -1 and -2 above CLA Other Identified Staff 2 for the average number of employees during 2018.
+Rem uneration in I millions 1

+(in FTE) 1-1.5 1.5-2 2-2.5 2.5-3 3-3.5 3.5-4 4.5-5 >5

+Executive Board/Executive Committee

+Executive Committee -1 and -2 above CLA 2

+Other Identified Staff

+1 Remuneration reflects the amounts paid in the financial year as per EBA requirement, as opposed to the remuneration disclosure in note 35 Remuneration of Executive Board and Supervisory Board which represents the remuneration allocated to the financial year in accordance with EU IFRS.

+The ratio of the mean annual employee compensation and the total annual remuneration of the CEO in 2018 was 9.6, slightly lower than in 2017.
+The ratio is calculated as the CEO's remuneration, including pension costs, divided by the mean employee remuneration and pension costs for the average number of employees during 2018.
 This ratio is considered to be a fair reflection of ABN AMRO's current position.
 The ratios published in 2016 and 2017 were 11.4 and 10 respectively.

-1 Remuneration reflects the amounts paid in the financial year as per EBA requirement, as opposed to the renumeration disclosure in note 34 Remuneration of Executive Board and Supervisory Board which represents the remuneration allocated to the financial year in accordance with EU IFRS.

-The ratio of the mean annual employee compensation and the total annual remuneration of the CEO in 2018 was 9.6, slightly lower than in 2017.
-The ratio is calculated as the CEO's remuneration, including pension costs, divided by the mean employee remuneration and pension costs